 Combine the sugars, flour, lemon zest, cinnamon, and nutmeg in a large bowl.

-Lemon zest is optional but does brighten the flavor of the apples a bit without tasting lemony.
-Add it if you have it.
-You can also add a squeeze of fresh lemon instead of zest.
+Lemon zest is optional but brightens the apple flavor a bit without tasting lemony.
+Add it if you have it: How to Zest Citrus Fruit.
+You can also add a squeeze of fresh lemon juice instead of zest.

 Step 3: Prepare the Apple Filling

 Peel, core, and cut the apples into 1/4-inch slices.
-Add the slices to the sugar bowl as you work.
-Toss to coat and let the apples sit and begin to caramelize while you prepare the pie crust.
+Add the apple slices to the sugar bowl as you work.
+Toss to coat and let the mixture sit and begin to caramelize while you prepare the pie crust.

 Step 4: Make and Bake the Pie

-Flour the pastry mat or work surface with flour, and roll out the bottom pie crust.
-Place the pasty into the pie plate without stretching.
+Flour the pastry mat or work surface, and roll out the bottom pie crust.
+Place the pastry into the pie dish without stretching.

-To glaze, brush the pie with the beaten egg and sprinkle with sugar and cinnamon.
-Cut steam vents and bake the pie in a preheated oven until golden and you can see the filling bubbling through the vents of the pie crust.
+To glaze, brush the pie with the beaten egg wash and sprinkle with sugar and cinnamon.
+Then cut slits to vent steam.
+Bake the pie in a preheated oven until golden, and you can see the filling bubbling through the vents of the pie crust.

 Homemade Apple Pie Recipe